No one understands the mystical connection formed during that first note played by a musician on a new instrument.

-“My first wife.
-She married your father’s second when you were young.”
+“Your father's wife… from his first marriage.
+She married my wife when you were young.”

 Linsan froze as she stared at her mother in shock.

 Tisin smiled and drew up to her full height.
-She still had some of her makeup on and Linsan could see a hint of the grand lady who dominated the stages for years.
+She still had traces of makeup on her face and half of her hair had gotten loose.
+Linsan could see a hint of the grand lady who dominated the stages for years.
 Her pale skin was ethereal, her gaze hovering right at the point of being playful and evil.